 The touch screen has several display pages for customized control options including volume, analogue metering, selection of input source, and calibration and EQ profile selection.

 Transparent audiophile quality throughout is provided by dual SHARC 32-bit floating-point DSPs providing greater than 140dB resolution followed by three Burr-Brown 32-bit DACs.
 Ten separate power-supply regulation stages deliver extremely low measured distortion and jitter for fatigue-free listening.

 Other "room correction devices" simply adjust amplitude response – uneven output at different frequencies – to offset room modes.
 But they don't address phase or group-delay timing issues that exist in all real-world speakers.

-DEQX processors are unique… they address the shortcomings of the speaker first via direct measurement, and then apply corrected digital filtering.
+DEQX processors are unique because they first address the shortcomings of the speaker via direct measurement and then apply corrected digital filtering.
 Once the speaker is working accurately the HDP-EXPRESS and HDP-3 measure again and provides room compensation for your newly-corrected speakers.

 DEQX XS-1 USB Audio Board

 This digital input board allows you to connect your DEQX directly to your Windows or Mac based music servers.

 If you use a music server, this is thebest soundingway to get sound into your DEQX!